WebView (WebView2)

 Uno Platform supports two WebView controls - a legacy WebView and a modernized WebView2 control.
 For new development, we strongly recommend WebView2 as it will get further improvements in the future.

-WebView2 is currently supported on Windows, Android, iOS, macOS (Catalyst), and Skia WPF.
+WebView2 is currently supported on Windows, Android, iOS, macOS (Catalyst), Desktop (Windows), and WebAssembly.

 Basic usage